 What is the right to health?

 The right to health is recognised under Article 25 of the 1948 Universal Declaration of Human Rights.
-This provides that everyone, irrespective of where they are born, or what sex, religion, or any other characteristic, has an entitlement to the facilities, goods, services, and conditions necessary to attain the highest attainable standard of physical and mental health.
+This provides that everyone, irrespective of where they are born, or of their sex, religion, or any other individual characteristic, has an entitlement to the facilities, goods, services, and conditions necessary to attain the highest attainable standard of physical and mental health.
 This is not a right to be healthy, but a right to receive the maximum standard of care available to everyone else.
-It includes maternal, child, and reproductive health services, healthy workplaces and environments.
+It includes maternal, child, and reproductive health services, healthy workplaces and safe environments.
 It includes the prevention, treatment, and control of diseases, and access to essential medicines as well as safe and drinkable water and sanitation.